August 11, 2020

 With three harbors to choose from, the Cape Cod village of Harwich Port presents visiting boaters with a wide range of fun things to see and do, both on and off the water.
 By Vivian Siempos Haidas; Photography by Tom Croke

-The harbor is home to Allen Harbor Marine Service, a family-owned marina and boatyard founded in 1927 by Donald Dodge and now owned and operated by Craig LeBlanc.
+The harbor is home to Allen Harbor Marine Service, a family-owned marina and boatyard founded in 1927 by Donald Dodge.
 The marina welcomes transient boaters with a fuel dock, slips with water and electric, pump-out, repair and more.
 Nearby is the Allen Harbor Yacht Club, which offers transient accommodations to members of reciprocating clubs.
 The harbor also has a public launch ramp with good all-tide access and parking for $8 per day.

 Roughly a mile to the east is tiny Wychmere Harbor, once home to the popular Thompson’s Clam Bar, now a venue for weddings and other events as part of the exclusive Wychmere Beach Club.
 However, long before that, Wychmere was an enclosed kettle pond around which horses were raced in the mid-1800s, until the harbor was created in 1887 when workers dug a channel to the sea.
 Today, Wychmere is crowded with moored boats and served by Harwich Port Boat Yard, which offers a public fuel dock, but no transient accommodations.